fabianmartins/alienattack.workshop/README.md

 The system is comprised of two applications: the Game, and the Scoreboard.
 We've been said that these applications are needing a facelift.
 However, let's leave the cosmetics for another opportunity.

-We know that the system is not running properly because we tried to run each one of the applications, and while having the browser console opened, we could see a lot of errors, and it's clear that the application is broken.
+We here at the Alien Attack Division know that the system is not running properly because we have tried to run each one of the applications, and while having the browser console opened, we could see lots of errors, and it's clear that the application is broken.

 As you will need to run the application after fixing it (or now, just to check if it's really broken), here is the guidance for opening each one of the applications.